OhMeadhbh/node-mug/README.md

         console.log( uuid.toURN() );
      });</pre>

-The uuid() call will usually allocate a new buffer to hold the UUID.
-If you want to use a pre-allocated buffer, you can pass it as the second parameter to the uuid() call.
+The generate() call will usually allocate a new buffer to hold the UUID.
+If you want to use a pre-allocated buffer, you can pass it as the third parameter to the generate() call.
 UUID buffers must be at least 16 octets.

 <pre>    var uuidBuffer = new Buffer( 16 );

     V4Generator.generate( function ( uuid ) {
         console.log( uuid.toString() );
         console.log( uuid.toURN() );
-     }, uuidBuffer );</pre>
+     }, null, uuidBuffer );</pre>

 So, putting it all together, here's a program that generates 10 random UUIDs: